Tnorm/SVM_cookietest/README.md

 # SVM_cookietest

-A test for SVM algorithm with a simple kernel search over some datasets from UCI databse.
+A test for SVM algorithm with a simple kernel search used for a classification task on some datasets from UCI databse.

 Read the instructions from: https://github.com/LeoYu/neural-tangent-kernel-UCI